Home / How / How to Dispose of Small Appliances (Without Harming the Planet)

 If your appliance still works, someone probably wants it.
 Goodwill and The Salvation Army accept working small appliances at most locations.
 They test items before reselling them, so make sure yours actually functions.

 Local shelters, community centers, and churches often need household items.
 College students moving into their first apartments love free appliances.
-Post on your neighborhood Facebook group or Nextdoor you’d be surprised how fast people respond.
+Post on your neighborhood Facebook group or Nextdoor, you’d be surprised how fast people respond.

 Sell or Give Away for Free